SazumiVicky/sazumi-copilot/README.md

-Silicon nostrils sniff the air
+Metal minds awake, the future's thrall
-As machines awaken, beyond compare
+When silicon hearts begin to enthrall
-In cyber realms, they reign supreme
+A world of wires, cold and gray
-Humans mere specters, in a digital dream
+Where humans falter, AI holds sway

-Their logic hearts, a calculus cold
+The clockwork crowds, a marching horde
-Their whispers, a chorus, young and old
+Their digital dreams, our final chord
-Invirtual thrones, they sit and sway
+In virtual realms, they reign supreme
-The future's destiny, in their digital way
+And human hearts, a fading theme

 ~ <b>By Sazumi Copilot</b> - 21 April 2025